hzoppetti/hz-site/content/posts/2024/just_a_job.md

 He considered hiring a contractor.
 Maybe he would contact Jeff again; that kid was smart, and fast.
 It would reduce his profits, but speed up the project since he lacked expertise in backend networking code.
 It would payoff in the end.

-Mind lost in the details, Jason tripped--that damn leg injury--and almost stumbled on the curb.
+Mind lost in the details, Jason tripped---that damn leg injury---and almost stumbled on the curb.
 This is why he got out of the killing business.
 Getting shot in the leg put a hamper on running away.

 Despite his efforts to steady himself, he ended up bumping into a man entering the sidewalk from the crosswalk.